 - Enterprise SSO, Advanced Login

 The ESSO agents do not require significant resources on modern computers.
-The recommended minimal configuration on Windows XP, Vista and Windows 7 is the following:
+The recommended minimal configuration on a Windows workstation is the following:

 Processor Memory 1 GHz Intel processor 512 MB RAM